fabkrum/core-web-vitals-optimizer/README.md

 ### Pages

-#### Create CrUX Pages
+#### Create CrUX Pages (or continue after timeout)
-Menu: Core Web Vitals Organizer → Pages → Create CrUX Pages
+Menu: Core Web Vitals Organizer → Pages → Create CrUX Pages (or continue after timeout)

-The tool creates a Origin sheet and shows shows the Core Web Vital metrics based on the latest CrUX data.

-#### Continue after execution timeout
-Menu: Core Web Vitals Organizer → Pages → Continue after execution timeout
+* A Pages sheet gets created
+* All the URLs from the sitemaps and the URL columns get cached
+* It makes a CrUX API call for all URLs and adds the found data to the table (depending on your site this can take very long - the CrUX API supports only 150 calls / per second)
+* If you get an "execution time out" error start the function again.
+The script will then continue with the next URL.

 Depending on the size of your website it is possible that you reach the script execution time (5m free Google Apps / 30m paid Google Apps).
 If this is the case you see an error message.
 To continue where you stopped last time you can use this functionality.

 #### Update CrUX Pages table
 Menu: Core Web Vitals Organizer → Pages → Update CrUX Pages table

-The CrUX data gets updated on a daily base.
+The CrUX data gets updated daily.
 This functin updates the data for all the URLs in the pages table.

 #### Toggle detail
 Menu: Core Web Vitals Organizer → Pages → Toggle detail